xfenix/spellcheck-microservice/README.md

 This is a microservice designed to check the spelling of words.
 Based on [pyenchant](https://github.com/pyenchant/pyenchant).
 Exposes a REST API.<br>
 Current available languages are: ru_RU, en_US, es_ES, fr_FR, de_DE, pt_PT<br>
+It works blazinlgly fast due to pyenchant usage in it's core and LRU cache<br>
 Also it supports feature called «user dictionaries» — user can add his own word-exceptions to personal dictionary.

 ## Quickstart